bloominstituteoftechnology/Sprint-Challenge--Java-Fundamentals-piggybank/README.md

 ## Introduction

-This sprint challenge combines the knowledge from this week's Java Fundamentals lessons to create a Magical Piggy Bank using Java and the JDK.
+This sprint challenge combines the knowledge from this week's Java Fundamentals lessons to create a Magical Piggy Bank using Java and the Spring Frame.
 We have a magical "piggy bank" (a piggy bank is the traditional name of a place to store coins, bills, money).
 The piggy bank is magical because it can hold unlimited amounts of money.
 However, you can not get the money out of it.

-The use of IntelliJ is optional.
-However, I think using a text editor with the JDK as we did the first three modules would be more straightforward for this challenge.

 ### Commits